U.S.-born Syrian blogger released on bail

 BEIRUT Syrian authorities have released on bail a U.S.-born blogger who was arrested two weeks ago and charged with trying to incite sectarian strife, a media rights group said.

-The Syrian Centre for Media and Freedom of Expression said Razan Ghazzawi was released on Sunday night on bail of 15,000 pounds ($270), but that she still faced trial.
+The Syrian Centre for Media and Freedom of Expression said Razan Ghazzawi was released on Sunday night on bail of 15,000 pounds, but that she still faced trial.

 The group called for all charges to be dropped against Ghazzawi, who was arrested on December 4 as she tried to cross from Syria into Jordan to attend a conference on freedom of the press in the Middle East.